NethermindEth/docs/docs/fundamentals/pruning.md

 :::info
 Setting `Pruning.Mode=Hybrid` enables both `InMemory` and `Full` modes. `InMemory` mode helps the node grow at a slower rate compared to `Pruning.Mode=Full`.
-With this configuration, Full Pruning is executed less frequently, promoting healthier disk operation.
+Because of this, Full Pruning is executed less frequently, promoting healthier disk operation.
 Since Full Pruning is hardware-intensive, this configuration is also beneficial for attestation results.
 :::